 - Cover pipes to prevent access to the roof or upper levels of a building.

 - Keep properties tidy.

 Property Maintenance Bylaw

 Property Maintenance Bylaw No. 8425's intentions are to protect the community from unsightly, hazardous and blighting conditions that contribute to the deterioration of neighbourhoods, to reduce such conditions; and to set standards for property maintenance.
 Graffiti in particular is considered to be unsightly under the Bylaw.

-"Unsightly Property" includes Land that displays the accumulation of refuse, garbage, graffiti, discarded materials, filth or derelict vehicles to such an extent that as a whole it looks unkempt, unmaintained, dilapidated or in disrepair.
+"Unsightly Property" includes land that displays the accumulation of refuse, garbage, graffiti, discarded materials, filth or derelict vehicles to such an extent that it looks unkempt, unmaintained, dilapidated or in disrepair.

 - No Owner or Occupier shall cause or permit Refuse, garbage or noxious, offensive or unwholesome objects or materials from collecting or accumulating on or around the Land of that Owner or Occupier.